Pumkinmarble/Pumkinmarble/README.md

 <h1 align="center">Harrison Yu</h1>

-I love computers, math, and competitive games of skill/strategy.
-My favourite right now is billiards.
+I love computers, math, and games of skill/strategy.

-The majority of my work is done in private repositories :)
+Majority of my work is done in private repositories.

-Currently I am working on...